 Get-Printer | Select Name,Location,PrinterStatus | Out-GridView

-In the above example, using Get-Printer, it retrieved printer name, printer location and get printer status, and display printer information in the format list.
+In the above example, using Get-Printer, it retrieved the printer name, printer location, and the printer status, and displayed printer information in the format list.

-Using PowerShell Get-WmiObject cmdlet with class win32-printer, it gets printer status, printer location, and printer portname.
+Using the PowerShell Get-WmiObject cmdlet with class win32_printer, it gets printer status, printer location, and printer portname.

 Get-WmiObject -class win32_printer -ComputerName CORP-IN-18 | Select Caption,Location,PortName,DriverName,PrinterStatus | Out-GridView

-In the above example, Get-WmiObject cmdlet gets printers list installed on specified computername (local machine or remote machine) and get printer ip address, printer location in grid view format.
+In the above example, the Get-WmiObject cmdlet gets printer list installed on a specified computername (local machine or remote machine) and gets the printer IP address, and printer location in grid view format.

 Do you know: How to use erroraction or errorvariable parameters in PowerShell!